Thoughts on Prayer -- Philosophy and Religion

 I cannot relate to the religious way of thinking and way of life.
 You may call me a monk for living in solitude and not really speaking most of my days, but at least I have the freedom of choice, which exists less in a more ritual-oriented lifestyle.
 For the freedom of the philosopher comes from being second to no master, even if they're religious.
 For the philosopher is second to no one, merely in thought alone.

 The choice to follow any religion is yours, as well as agree and disagree with my articles.
 I'm not here to convert anyone.
 And the choice to include me in your prayers is yours alone.
 Present or future.
-But I refuse to be seen as a divine figure, and desire no worship.
+It should be obvious, that I refuse to be seen as a divine figure, and desire no worship.

 Extra: Life can indeed be moral and meaningful without religious faith, even if it gives these traits to those of many.
 This article explains this arguement further.